yah30022000/ReactNativeProject/README.md

    Here is the GraphQL API that we will create.
 Select a setting to edit or continue:
    ** arrow up or down to choose
-   > API key
+   > Authorization modes
-   -> Enter a description for the API key:
+   -> Choose the default authorization type for the API
-      > TripTroopDatastoreAPIKey
-   -> After how many days from now the API key should expire (1-365):
-      > 365
+      > Amazon Cognito User Pool
    -> Configure additional auth types?
       > No